dar-io/archive_dario.tv/_posts/2017-02-12-videos-of-the-day-promo.markdown

   - Theme-Classes: block-mt bg-red text-snow
     Pattern-Image:
     Layout-Classes: block-mb-20 offset-md-0 offset-lg-0 col-sm-12 col-md-10 col-lg-8 mb-4 mb-md-0
-    Subheading: Overview
+    Subheading:
     H1-Heading: "BBC News App: Videos of the Day Promo"
-    H2-Heading:
+    H2-Heading: Overview
     Description:

       - Paragraph: "Since October 2016, I've been one of three UX designers working on the BBC News app (iOS & Android).
 The News App reaches over 7 Million weekly users worldwide.
-This is the story on how I improved one of it's features."
+This is the story on how I improved Videos of the Day and BBC Stories daily video plays by designing a better promo."

-      - Paragraph:  I was the design lead tasked to improve the promo engagement and increase video plays."

-      - Paragraph: "Videos of the Day (VotD) formerly known has Ten to Watch, was created to be a finite package of succinct, sharply edited and visually-enticing videos, made to be viewed vertically in full screen and designed to encourage habitual usage."
+      - Paragraph: "Videos of the Day and BBC Stories were created to be a finite package of succinct, sharply edited and visually-enticing videos, made to be viewed vertically in full screen and designed to encourage habitual usage."

       - Paragraph: "The package of vertical video is accessed by a single entry point into a linear experience from the News app Top Stories."